-Speaking of design, you'll find a slight hint of 'gamer' inspired looks here with some red detailing and its angular stand, but if you're using this mounted with a cracking monitor arm it would look fairly minimal and not out of place in a working setup.
+Speaking of design, you'll find a slight hint of 'gamer' inspired looks here with some red detailing and its angular stand.
+But if you're using this mount with a cracking monitor arm, it would look fairly minimal and not out of place in a working setup.

-It's also an IPS screen too, which means that you'll be able to experience this monitor from a number of different viewing angles.
+It's also an IPS screen too, which means that you'll be able to experience this monitor from several different viewing angles.
 An IPS panel is arguably the best display type for gaming monitors due to its brilliant viewing angles and quick response times.

 If that wasn't enough, the monitor's stand itself pivots and rotates up to 90 degrees too.

-Best Xbox Series X 1440p Monitor, Large Mid Range: ASUS TUF Gaming 31 inch
+Best 1440p mid-range monitor for Xbox Series X - ASUS TUF Gaming 31 inch

-The ASUS TUF range has some impressive specs to its name and as far as large screen monitors go, this certainly stands out for all the right reasons.
+The ASUS TUF range has some impressive specs to its name and as far as large screens go, it certainly stands out for all the right reasons.

-A fast response rate of 1ms, coupled with up to 165hz make a great combination if you're interested in diving into the action of games like COD, Fortnite or Apex Legends, but want to make sure you can see everything as it happens.
+A fast response rate of 1ms, coupled with up to 165hz, makes a great combination if you're interested in diving into the action of games like COD, Fortnite, or Apex Legends, but want to make sure you can see everything as it happens.

 The 1440p resolution is also a good trade-off to ensure you'll be getting that super-smooth gameplay you're after.

-Granted, at this size, you could argue that going smaller would be better for competitive play, but for those who don't want to compromise on size and are perhaps looking for a more direct TV replacement, then this Asus TUF monitor could be a great option.
+Granted, at this size, you could argue that going smaller would be better for competitive play, but for those who don't want to compromise on size and are perhaps looking for a more direct TV replacement, then this ASUS monitor could be a great option.

-Best Xbox Series X Monitor HDMI 2.1 Small - Philips Gaming 279M1RV
+Best small HDMI 2.1 monitor for Xbox Series X - Philips Gaming 279M1RV

 You'll find it's a 4K panel with a 144Hz refresh rate that should offer up both plenty of graphical oomph and super-smooth gameplay, which works well with its 1ms response time.